EXECiiAA/Cyclistic-Bike-Share-Case-Study-Insights-for-Increasing-Annual-Memberships/README.md

    - `ride_length`: Trip duration calculated as the difference between `ended_at` and `started_at`.
    - `day_of_week`: Extracted from the `started_at` timestamp to analyze usage trends by weekday.
 4. Addressed null values:
-   - Rows with null station names or coordinates were excluded when necessary for station-based analysis.
+   - Rows with null `start_station_name` were removed for station-based visualizations, as their inclusion could lead to inaccurate insights.
+   - The null rate for `start_station_name` was much higher for members (549,587 rows) compared to casual riders (326,129 rows), which may impact certain visualizations, particularly those involving station usage or trip start locations.
 5. Current datasets lack unique IDs for individual riders, which limits the ability to analyze returning customers or track long-term usage trends.
 A suggestion for improvement is to assign **custom unique IDs** to each rider in future datasets.
 This would allow for better customer segmentation and analysis of customer retention.

 ---